 Parent Partnership Service

-Other information booklets about the various stages of assessing a child’s special educational needs are also available from Doncaster’s Parent Partnership Service.
+Other information booklets about the various stages of assessing a child’s special educational needs and disabilities are also available from Doncaster’s Parent Partnership Service.

 School Supervised Medication

 If your child needs to take medicine when they are at school

 Parents and carers have prime responsibility for their child’s health and, whilst the Local Authority and schools champion regular and punctual attendance at school, parents are advised to keep children at home when they are acutely unwell.